St. Matthews, Kentucky: History

 The St. Matthews community developed around the intersection of what are now Breckenridge Lane, Shelbyville Road, and Westport Road.
 By 1840, it was known as "Gilman's Point", after local tavern owner Daniel Gilman.
 The name "St. Matthews" was adopted in 1850 after the completion of St. Matthew's Episcopal Church, the area's first.
 It became the official name of the community in 1851 when the newly opened U.S. post office adopted it.
 Later numerous other Protestant churches were founded, including Baptist.
 Holy Trinity, the oldest of the three Catholic churches in the city, was completed in 1882, following immigration to the area of Catholics from Switzerland and Germany.
 Trinity High School was established nearby in association with the church.

-St. Matthews was connected to the Louisville, Cincinnati and Lexington Railroad, as well as a later railroad that connected Louisville to Anchorage and Middletown.
+St. Matthews was connected to the Louisville, Cincinnati and Lexington Railroad (later part of the Louisville and Nashville) that connected Louisville to Anchorage and Middletown.
 The railroad did not greatly alter the economy of St. Matthews, however, which remained heavily agricultural well into the 20th century.

 In the early 20th century, it produced so many potatoes that it was a major center of the country for this crop.
 From 1910 to 1946, it was home to the St. Matthews Produce Exchange, which was once the second-largest potato shipper in the country.
 The area began changing in the early 20th century as a result of urban transit and automobile traffic.
 Gradually the farms were subdivided and developed as residential areas.
 The original landowners' names – including Brown, Rudy, Nanz, Monohan, Oeschner, and Stich – were used for local streets.
 The town's first bank was founded in 1905.
 A modern shopping district began developing in the 1920s, to include the landmark Vogue Theater, opened in 1938.

 Growth of the area was accelerated by the Ohio River flood of 1937, which caused many families to leave low-lying ground in Louisville and move to St. Matthews.
 It incorporated as a city in 1950, partially to address infrastructure problems and to build a sewer system.
 The Mall St. Matthews, Louisville's first indoor shopping mall, opened around this time.

 In 2001, St. Matthews annexed the cities of Broad Fields, Cherrywood Village, Fairmeade, Plymouth Village, and Springlee.

 Geography

-St. Matthews is located in north-central Jefferson County at 38°15′0″N 85°38′33″W (38.249931, -85.642613).
+St. Matthews is located in north-central Jefferson County at 38°15′0″N 85°38′33″W (38.249931, −85.642613).
 It is 7 mi east of downtown Louisville.
 According to the United States Census Bureau, the city has a total area of 11.2 km2, of which 0.04 sqkm, or 0.36%, are water.

 The present boundaries of St. Matthews are roughly Cannons Lane to the west, I-264 to the south and east, and several subdivisions off Brownsboro Road to the north.
 These include Bellewood, Brownsboro Village, Maryhill Estates, and Windy Hills.
 Farther east, St. Matthews is bordered by Woodlawn Park, Graymoor-Devondale, Lyndon, and Norwood.
 The separately incorporated cities of Richlawn, Beechwood Village and Norbourne Estates are enclaves within St. Matthews.